DESIGN

 FINISH

 Personally, I'm also not in love with the "pre-distressed, pre-created patina" aesthetic.
-I love patina and think it is to be encouraged, but only truly carries a depth, gravitas, and soul when it is real; when it is worn and won on the road and in the studio, going in and out of cases.
-A fingerprint from the cool condensation on the whiskey glass the bartender handed you, on the house, as thanks for playing a last tune as they closed up.
-A little mark from a bump into the hihat stand as an enthusiastic child hops behind the set, asking to learn their first beat.
+I embrace and love patination, but only truly carries a depth, gravitas, and soul when it is real; when it is worn and won on the road and in the studio, going in and out of cases:...a fingerprint, from the condensation on the whiskey glass the bartender handed you on the house, as thanks for that last tune as they closed up

 CRAFT